 [1826 deposition by Mills Jernigan in the estate file of Daniel Hunter [d 1797] of Granville Co NC]

 …”that he was well acquainted with Rachel Small, who lived in Hertford County & died intestate some time about the year 1803 or 1804.
-That he has always understood & believes that the said Rachel was the sister of a certain Daniel Hunter who lived & died in the County of Granville.. . that he has also understood that the said Rachel was married in her youth of a man by the name of Walton & after the death of her first husband & after she had become an old woman she married a certain Matthew Small, who died leaving his wife the said Rachel.
+That he has always understood & believes that the said Rachel was the sister of a certain Daniel Hunter who lived & died in the County of Granville.. . that he has also understood that the said Rachel was married in her youth of a man by the name of Walton & after the death of her first husband & after she had become an old woman she married a certain Matthew Small, who died leaving his wife the said, Rachel.
 That he has been from earliest infancy acquainted with Ann Jones who he has always understood is one of the children of Rachel Small deceased by her first husband Walton.
-That the said Ann married James Jones Esquire of Hertford County who died in the year 1816.
-That the said Ann is now living in Hertford County.”
+That said Ann married James Jones Esquire of Hertford County who died in the year 1816.
+That said Ann is now living in Hertford County.”

 Children of William Walton and Rachel Hunter

 1. Timothy Walton ca 1749 – ca 1821 Hertford/Bertie Co, NC

 married 2nd 28 Feb 1791 Milly Outlaw (Bourbon Jones, Bm)